Nonprofit memberships aren’t what they used to be.

 Here’s why I think membership programs are less appealing than they used to be, particularly with younger people: in an age of Facebook groups, free email lists, forums and the like, people can expect to get most of those benefits without paying for them, and without going through the administrative hassle of renewing a membership annually.

-Social media gives you the feeling of membership without paying for it.
+Social media gives you the feeling of nonprofit membership without paying for it.

 An example: I am interested in gardening—like, fanatically interested in gardening.
 So I joined my local garden club a few years ago: I paid my fees and I started getting their emails and invitations to events.
 But here’s the thing: all of those people in the garden club are in my local Facebook group.
 I have forums and social media feeds for my most niche, obscure gardening interests (hello Himalayan poppy nerds).
 I don’t need that club, honestly.
 And, though my membership expired three years ago, they’re still sending me their emails anyway.
 I’m getting all the benefits I need without the cost and hassle of renewing a membership.